 Mere sound should not sting, but it does—with bite—and his mouth creases.
 He remembers the feeling from long ago.

 Someone jostles into him.
 A camera blocks him.
 She is behind it.

 His mind flares into white before he can even think to panic.
 He opens his eyes, and it is night.
 Blinking, he can only make out silhouettes.
 She turned down the lights.

 There are footsteps, then the clatter of a tray on the table.
 "Sleep well?"

 He must have.
 He can barely remember anything.

 He takes her tea and when he glances at Astoria, the dream floods back, clear as a photo and stinging anew with that artifact of the past.

-He can place it this time, now when he is conscious and in control of his mind.
-He has forgotten so much since his school days, but not the fragments that have allowed him to survive since then, and his heart picks up pace.
+He can place it this time, now when he is conscious and in control of his mind, and his heart picks up pace.
+He has forgotten so much since his school days, but not the fragments that have allowed him to survive since then.

 I've always wanted to write my own version of Draco, and so here he is!
 Quite inspired by various Dracos written by peppersweet, who writes one of my favorite Dracos (and now I will stop referring to Draco in multiples because it sounds sillier with every succession).
 I've always imagined Astoria as a psychiatrist for some reason, and so here she is as well!
 This authors note is entirely too chipper for the tone of this story, but alas.

 Ahem, anyhow, a review would be much welcomed!